|

 the f:4 speed is somewhat limiting in low light situations.
 The slow lens forces you to shoot with higher

 iso settings, compromising the image quality that is the primary strength of this camera.
+The camera comes bundled with software called, Sigma Photo Pro.
+This

 is a somewhat bare bones software program for viewing the images in Sigma's proprietary X3F RAW format and converting